dso-devs/dso-devs.github.io/docs/plan-keten/congratulations.md

 sidebar_position: 6
 ---

-# Samenhang tussen Plan-Keten APIs
+# Omgevingsdocumenten Geometrie Opvragen API

 You have just learned the **basics of Docusaurus** and made some changes to the **initial template**.